 Jewish Studies Program The Jewish Studies Program focuses on Judaism, not only in its narrow sense as a religious phenomenon but also in its broader sense as a phenomenon of culture and civilization.
 A good case can be made that the roots of Western culture lie in two places: Athens and Jerusalem.
 The traditional education of the humanist scholar recognized this by requiring not only the mastery of Greek and Latin but also of Hebrew.
-Thus the study of Judaism in this program considers the many and varied dimensions of the phenomenon of Jewish civilization.
+Thus, the study of Judaism in this program considers the many and varied dimensions of the phenomenon of Jewish civilization.
 A typical program of study includes, in addition to the religious dimension, the historical, sociological, linguistic, philosophic, and artistic dimensions.
-Minor in Jewish Studies The minor in Jewish studies requires the successful completion of 7 courses in three general areas: - A 3-course survey of Jewish history providing a basis for advanced work and a unified view of the history of the Jews in the Western world: RELIGION 210 Introduction to the Hebrew Bible 1 course on the history or culture of the Jewish people in the Middle Ages (consent of director required) 1 course on the history or culture of the Jewish people in the modern period (consent of director required) 2 courses in Jewish literature chosen from - AAL 203-1,2 Advanced Hebrew English courses studying Jewish themes in American literature - SLAVIC 372 Introduction to Eastern European Jewish Culture Other courses, subject to approval by the Committee on Jewish Studies, may satisfy this requirement. - 2 courses in Jewish thought chosen from - RELIGION 224 Introduction to Judaism RELIGION 227 Introduction to Medieval Jewish Philosophy - RELIGION 306 Judaism in the Modern World - RELIGION 331 Jewish Thought in the 20th Century - RELIGION 334 Classic Jewish Thought - RELIGION 335 The Art of Biblical Narrative - RELIGION 352 Topics in Judaism For students who also satisfactorily complete two years of language study in Hebrew, requirements for the minor are the successful completion of 5 courses, 3 in the first area and 1 each in the second and third areas.
+Minor in Jewish Studies The minor in Jewish studies requires completion of seven courses in three areas: history, literature, and religion.
+Courses chosen to meet the requirements must be approved by the director of undergraduate studies.
+Minor course requirements (7 units) - RELIGION 210 or equivalent course on the history of ancient Israel - 1 course on the history or culture of the Jewish people in the Middle Ages - 1 course on the history or culture of the Jewish people in the modern period - · 2 courses on Jewish literature from any period - 2 courses on religion chosen from RELIGION 224, 306, 331, 332, 334, 335, 352, or equivalent For students who also satisfactorily complete two years of language study in Hebrew, requirements for the minor consist of 5 courses: 3 in history and 1 each in literature and religion.
 Students applying for the minor in Jewish studies must present records showing a minimum of 5 courses not double-counted in their major.
 Course JWSH ST 350-0 Representing the Holocaust in Literature and Film Analysis of artistic, ethical, and historical questions about representing the Holocaust in different genres.
 Latin See Classics.